AssetWatch

 Series A in 2021

-Fortis Therapeutics is a biotechnology company specializing in immuno-oncology, dedicated to developing innovative antibody-drug conjugate therapies targeting CD46.
-The company focuses on treating late-stage multiple myeloma and prostate cancer, among other indications.
-Its platform is designed to advance therapies for both adenocarcinoma and neuroendocrine cancers, providing healthcare professionals with effective treatment options for patients facing these advanced stages of cancer.
+Fortis Therapeutics is a biotechnology company specializing in immuno-oncology.
+The firm is focused on developing innovative antibody-drug conjugate therapies targeting CD46, aimed at treating late-stage multiple myeloma and prostate cancer, among other indications.
+Utilizing its platform, Fortis Therapeutics prepares antibody-drug conjugates that are designed to effectively address both adenocarcinoma and neuroendocrine cancers, providing oncologists with new therapeutic options for challenging late-stage malignancies.

 Egenesis Inc. is a biotechnology company focused on gene editing and genome engineering to create human transplantable organs, tissues, and cells.
 Established in 2015 and headquartered in Cambridge, Massachusetts, with an additional office in New York City, Egenesis aims to address the global organ shortage by developing solid organs and therapeutic cell transplantation solutions for various diseases.
 The company utilizes a gene editing platform that incorporates techniques such as single-cell cloning and somatic cell nuclear transfer, which are essential for creating human-compatible organ tissues and cells.
 Egenesis is particularly engaged in advancing programs related to kidney and islet cell transplantation, striving to provide alternative treatment options for patients with life-threatening conditions.